 The black box testing model is done from the perspective of an outsider with limited knowledge of the application, network, systems or policies in place.
 This simulates a realistic attack scenario but can also come with disadvantages.
-Time spent by the tester in this scenario might not be fully maximised and some components might go untested.
+Time spent by the tester in this scenario might not be fully maximized and some components might go untested.

 The white box testing model is done with full knowledge of the relevant target, which can be obtained from functional and technical specification documents, network and architecture diagrams, privileged account access, and other information sources.
 This results in a more thorough test that would ideally reach all areas of the application, such as the architecture design and issues arising from coding practices.
 However, this form of testing requires more effort to conduct and might present a pessimistic view of the issues and risks regarding the target.

-There are many ways to describe the penetration testing process, but in general it can be structured into 6 steps.
+There are many ways to describe the penetration testing process, but in general it can be structured into 6 steps:

 - Threat Modeling